Skip to content

 • live gateway attach happens later through an explicit attach action,

-• async mailbox demos and server-managed flows should treat this post-launch attach as the supported path.
+• async mailbox demos and passive-server-managed flows should treat this post-launch attach as the supported path.

-For pair-managed houmao_server_rest, current-session attach becomes valid only after two conditions hold at the same time:
+For current-session attach, attach becomes valid only after two conditions hold at the same time:

 • the tmux session already publishes manifest-first discovery for that runtime-owned session

-Before registration completes, the seeded offline gateway artifacts may already exist, but current-session pair attach still fails because the managed-agent lookup is not ready yet.
+Before discovery completes, the seeded offline gateway artifacts may already exist, but current-session attach still fails because the managed-agent lookup is not ready yet.

-For pair-managed terminal sessions, the supported public CLI family is houmao-mgr agents gateway ....
+For managed terminal sessions, the supported public CLI families are houmao-mgr agents single ... gateway ... and houmao-mgr agents self gateway ....

 Explicit target mode: